Table of Contents

 Conclusion: Secure Today, Scale Tomorrow

-Whether you are a local shop looking to scale small business Meta Ads or an agency founder building a global team, security is your greatest competitive advantage.
+Whether you are a local shop looking to scale Meta Ads for small business or an agency founder building a global team, security is your greatest competitive advantage.
 Follow this blueprint, audit regularly, and treat your permissions as a product.
 For a visual walkthrough of the 2026 workflow, check out this Meta Ads for Small Business 2026 Tutorial.
-Your ROAS—and your peace of mind—will thank you.
+Your ROAS – and your peace of mind – will thank you.

 Final High-Converting CTA